jergra/amazona-II/readme.txt

 MongoDB website.
 To change back to local MongoDB, make change in .env

 There are issues with cookies that cause the site to malfunction.
-The site can be returned to normal function by deleting the cookies.
+The site can be returned to normal function by deleting the cookies at Web Developer Tools -> Storage

+current working logins in the online DB:
+    admin@exammple.com
+    123456

+    user@example.com
+    123456

+    fred@example.com
+    123456

+    mock buyer email & password in .env file